kephas-software/kephas/src/Kephas.Messaging/README.md

 # Message handlers

-A message handler is an [[application service|Application Services]] processing a message of a given type and, optionally, name.
+A message handler is an application service processing a message of a given type and, optionally, name.
 * implements the `IMessageHandler<TMessage>` application service contract.
 * provides the `ProcessAsync` method where the message handling takes place.
   * `ProcessAsync(message: TMessage, context: IMessageProcessingContext, token: CancellationToken): Task<IMessage>`